Interior Design Program

 Full-Time Faculty:

-Jordan Eastin, Allied ASID, IDEC
+Jordan Eastin, BA, BSBA, Allied ASID, IDEC

 Angela King, MS, Allied ASID, IDEC, EDAC